- Developers

 Conduct discovery sessions to map the users’ end objective and journey through the proposed product.

-Identify which features solve which pain points of users and prioritize features based on validated learning of customers.
+Identify which features solve the pain points of users and prioritize features based on validated learning of customers.

 Plan the MVP development cycle, which includes choosing a technology stack and forming a team.